Home Care in Colorado Springs: Agencies, Costs, Hospitals, and How to Choose

 Personal care is non-medical help with bathing, dressing, toileting, meals, transfers, medication reminders, companionship, light housekeeping, and supervision.
 In Colorado, agencies providing only personal care hold a Class B license.

 Skilled home health involves nursing, therapy, wound care, medication teaching, and other clinical services.
 It is usually ordered by a physician after hospitalization, surgery, illness, or functional decline.
-In Colorado, skilled care requires a Class A
+In Colorado, skilled care requires a Class A license.
+Medicare may cover qualifying intermittent home health when eligibility rules are met.

 Private duty nursing